bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 Moreover, metadata seamlessly integrates with Vector Databases, enriching the embeddings used in the system.
 This integration enhances the representation of data and improves the effectiveness of retrieval algorithms.
 In the subsequent sections, we will delve deeper into the utilization of metadata and its impact on system performance.

+For examples and usage of Metadata in LLamaIndex, use [this guide](https://docs.llamaindex.ai/en/stable/module_guides/indexing/metadata_extraction/).

 #### 1.3.3.
 Embedding
 Embedding models accept text as input and generate a vector to capture the text's semantics.
 This vector representation enables similarity search by mapping both external data and user queries onto the same space.
 This mathematical relationship facilitates semantic search, enabling users to input a query and locate documents closely related to its meaning.